intel-ctrlsys/sensys/orcm/test/README.txt

 In Makefile.am in the directory just above, add your new directory name to the SUBDIRS variable list so make will recurse into your directory.

+If your test should be run conditionally only if Google Test was found, then include its Makefile conditionally in SUBDIRS using the example in orcm/test/Makefile.am.

 Create a Makefile.am in your directory, which will be used to generate the Makefile that builds and runs your test.
-See the comments in orcm/test/mca/sensor/ft_tester/Makefile.am for an explanation of the special targets interpreted by automake.
+See the Makefile.am in orcm/test/mca/sensor/ft_tester or orcm/test/gtets_example for help.

-In config/orcm_config_files.m4, add your Makefile to the list of makefiles to be processed by the "configure" command.
+In config/grei_config_files.m4, add your Makefile to the list of makefiles to be processed by the "configure" command.

+If you have added or changed a Makefile.am, then you have to rerun the autogen.pl script and re-configure.

 Details on building test suites with automake can be found here: